 The following is a guest contribution and reflects the author’s views alone.
 For information on how to submit to the Opinion Section, click here.

 As the impacts of the COVID-19 pandemic have intensified since last December, it has become clear that the vaccines-only approach to mitigation not only failed to prevent, but in fact contributed to, unprecedented levels of disease transmission.
-As of April 2022, 60 percent of Americans — 75 percent of those, children — in the United States have contracted the illness.
+As of April 2022, 60 percent of Americans — including 75 percent of American children — in the United States have contracted the illness.
 One in five of those between the ages of 18 and 64 may develop a new health condition attributable to their COVID-19 infection.
 Hundreds of thousands of people have died, tens of thousands of them vaccinated.
 Had mitigation efforts included non-pharmaceutical interventions, omicron’s initial spread could have been controlled and the stress on our healthcare system reduced.
 The ongoing wave, difficult to observe due to reduced testing, is proof that mass infection does not provide lasting immunity and leads to additional variants which precipitate more infection, disability and death.